The Beyoncé Experience: Costume design

 Beyoncé's mother and designer Tina Knowles, House of Deréon, Giorgio Armani, Versace, Elie Saab and Herve Leger served as the designers for the outfits of the tour.
 Jon Pareles of The New York Times described the clothes as mainly silvery, ranging from miniskirts to formal dresses, flesh-toned bodysuit to bikini to negligee.
 Pareles further noted that "The wardrobe entices men, but it's also a means of self-assertion".
 J. Freedom du Lac of The Washington Post described the costumes during the show as "spangly".
 Lee Hildebrand of the San Francisco Chronicle praised the costumes saying that "every one [is] fabulously glamorous, most of them tailored to highlight the singer's ample cleavage and a pair of legs to rival Tina Turner's.
 At one point, when the legs were concealed by a long scarlet gown, wind blew from underneath to expose them."

-Sarah Rodman of The Boston Globe praised the floor-length gown but disliked the tinfoil mini worn by Knowles.
-Lisnaree Vichitsorasatra of The Nation praised Knowles' look, saying that she was like a "glittering goddess in a revealing outfit".
+Sarah Rodman of The Boston Globe praised the floor-length gown but disliked the tinfoil mini worn by Beyoncé.
+Lisnaree Vichitsorasatra of The Nation praised Beyoncé's look, saying that she was like a "glittering goddess in a revealing outfit".
 Frank Scheck of The Hollywood Reporter also echoed her statements, "to say that Beyonce looks terrific is probably redundant.
 Her fashion parade of form-fitting, eye-catching costumes – most notably a belly dancer's get-up in which she demonstrated some hip-shaking moves that indicated Shakira better watch her back – provided ample opportunities for shameless leering."
 Ann Powers of the Los Angeles Times commented that "the camouflage outfits her male dancers sometimes wore... felt right for a show that sometimes seemed like a military operation, expertly executed."
-Irish Independent's Eamon Sweeney noted that Knowles looked "absolutely stunning" and added, "I have to confess that the sight of Beyoncé ripping off a short cocktail dress to reveal a barely there bodysuit will linger in my memory for years to come."
-A writer of The StarPhoenix wrote that Knowles looked like a "silver-clad siren rose" further saying that "it was almost surreal to see the woman who frequents the covers of fashion magazines in the same room".
-Tonya Turner from The Courier-Mail praised Knowles for looking "every bit the dream girl in a sparkling silver floor-length gown".
+Irish Independent's Eamon Sweeney noted that Beyoncé looked "absolutely stunning" and added, "I have to confess that the sight of Beyoncé ripping off a short cocktail dress to reveal a barely there bodysuit will linger in my memory for years to come."
+A writer of The StarPhoenix wrote that Beyoncé looked like a "silver-clad siren rose" further saying that "it was almost surreal to see the woman who frequents the covers of fashion magazines in the same room".
+Tonya Turner from The Courier-Mail praised Beyoncé for looking "every bit the dream girl in a sparkling silver floor-length gown".